FullBlackWolf/TOGGLE/_posts/2025-09-10-Mature-Myocardial.md

      title="Myocardial-4.png">

-3.Take MI's ImmuneCell and merge it with FibroblastCell to make Cell communication
+3.Take MI's ImmuneCell and merge it with FibroblastCell to make Cell communication (R)
 ---

 ```R